| Em 16/08/2024

 Leia também

-O Governo da Paraíba, por meio da Secretaria de Estado da Ciência, Tecnologia, Inovação e Ensino Superior (Secties-PB), em parceria com a Fundação de Apoio à Pesquisa do Estado da Paraíba (Fapesq), lançou, na segunda-feira (2), o edital com 16 vagas para seleção de pesquisadores do Projeto Radiotelescópio Bingo: Esperança no Espaço, com investimento de […]
+O Governo do Estado da Paraíba, por meio da Secretaria de Ciência, Tecnologia, Inovação e Ensino Superior (Secties) e em parceria com a Fundação de Apoio à Pesquisa do Estado da Paraíba (Fapesq), lançou, na terça-feira (12), o edital do Game Dev Quest, um circuito voltado para o desenvolvimento de jogos digitais independentes (jogos indie). […]